 The QAA Diploma and Credit Specification states that the Access to HE Diploma is a:

-unitised qualification, based on units of assessment which are structured in accordance with the Access to HE unit specification
+Unitised qualification, based on units of assessment which are structured in accordance with the Access to HE unit specification

-credit-based qualification, operated in accordance with the terms of the Access to HE credit specification
+Credit-based qualification, operated in accordance with the terms of the Access to HE credit specification

-graded qualification, as determined by the Access to HE Grading Scheme.
+Graded qualification, as determined by the Access to HE Grading Scheme

 www.accesstohe.ac.uk/AboutUs/Publications/Pages/Default.aspx

-Certa has ensured that the proposals within this document meet the requirements of The Access to Higher Education Diploma and Credit Specification and any other regulatory information about the Access to HE Diploma, and that students who are awarded the Access to HE Diploma (Business) will have completed a planned, balanced and coherent programme of study, through which they have been able to acquire a subject knowledge and develop academic skills which are relevant to the intended progression route(s).
+Skills and Education Group Access has ensured that the proposals within this document meet the requirements of The Access to Higher Education Diploma and Credit Specification and any other regulatory information about the Access to HE Diploma, and that students who are awarded the Access to HE Diploma (Business) will have completed a planned, balanced and coherent programme of study, through which they have been able to acquire a subject knowledge and develop academic skills which are relevant to the intended progression route(s).

 4. Target Groups

-Certa has developed the Access to HE Diploma (Business) specifically for students who wish to develop their academic study and vocationally related skills and aptitudes to prepare for the application and progression into HE programmes related to Business.
-This Diploma is aimed at a range of target groups, including people who are returning to education after being employed in similar sectors; people seeking qualifications to enable them to change their career path and students seeking a foundation in a number of subjects related to Business before moving on to higher level study in the UK.
+Skills and Education Group Access has developed the Access to HE Diploma (Business) specifically for students who wish to develop their academic study and vocationally related skills and aptitudes to prepare for the application and progression into HE programmes related to Business.
+This Diploma is aimed at a range of target groups, including people who are returning to education after being employed in similar sectors; people seeking qualifications to enable them to change their career path; and students seeking a foundation in a number of subjects related to Business before moving on to higher level study in the UK.

 5. Intended Progression Routes

-Certa has worked with FE and HE experts, employers and specialised recruitment agencies during the development process to agree the units and any Rules of Combination (RoC) so that the Access to HE Diploma (Business) provides a suitable preparation for higher education and future employment.
-Providers and others wishing to adopt or utilise the Access to HE Diploma (Business) have suggested the following possible progression routes for students:
+Skills and Education Group Access has worked with further education (FE) and higher education (HE) experts, employers and specialised recruitment agencies during the development process to agree the units and any Rules of Combination (RoC) so that the Access to HE Diploma (Business) provides a suitable preparation for HE and future employment.
+Providers and others wishing to adopt or use this Diploma have suggested the following possible progression routes for students:

 Business Management